AmyKelly56/C15444862_Amy_Kelly/README.md

 Toggles on bottom right change color of radar in centre based on RGB values.
 Galaxy star in middle rotates in as mouse moves around the screen.

+Opening blue particle system and rotating galaxing are the two main features.